ContentSquare/chproxy/README.md

 - May limit per-user query duration.
 Timed out queries are forcibly killed via [KILL QUERY](http://clickhouse-docs.readthedocs.io/en/latest/query_language/queries.html#kill-query).
 - May limit per-user requests rate.
 - May limit per-user number of concurrent requests.
+- May cache responses with multiple cache configurations.
 - All the limits may be independently set for each input user and for each per-cluster user.
 - May delay request execution until it fits per-user limits.
 - Evenly spreads requests among cluster nodes using `least loaded` + `round robin` technique.